umangSth/python_II_termProject/ReadMe.txt

 Instruction:
-First, run file Db.py to set the database schema and data.
-And, just run Main.py
+First, run file Db.py in PyCharm Community edition to set up the database schema and data.
+And, just run Main.py in root folder to run the application you can use PyCharm for this or Cmd(for different experience use Cmd).

 Create a multiuser Python application that tests the knowledge of a certain topic.